Mercury World Tour

-The Mercury World Tour is the fourth concert tour by American pop rock band Imagine Dragons in support of their fifth and sixth studio albums Mercury – Acts 1 (2021) and 2 (2022).
-The tour began on February 6, 2022 at the FTX Arena in Miami, and is scheduled to conclude on September 9, 2023 at the Château de Chambord in Chambord, France.
+The Mercury World Tour was the fourth concert tour by American pop rock band Imagine Dragons in support of their full fifth studio album consisting of Mercury – Acts 1 (2021) and 2 (2022).
+The tour began on February 6, 2022, at the FTX Arena in Miami, and concluded on September 10, 2023, at Lollapalooza Berlin.

 Background

 Four days after the release of Mercury – Act 1, the band announced that they would embark on a 17-date North American tour, beginning in early February and stretching to March.
-Pre-sale access was given to American Express Card members on September 7th through September 9th.
+Pre-sale access was given to American Express Card members on September 7 through September 9.
 Tickets went on-sale to the general public on September 10, 2021.